bensadikgoogle/CarbonFootprintDashboardCreator/README.md

 ### 1. Click on the following button
 This will open an ephemeral Cloud Shell window with your credentials and this repository already cloned in the environment.

+**Make sure to trust the repository so that the code can execute properly.**

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/bensadikgoogle/CarbonFootprintDashboardCreator.git)

 ### 2. Install required Python packages